Shreeja-AirMetro/Github-Notes/Notes/Air-Air comm.md

 Doodle labs work with Wi-Fi on file level.
 The go beyond IEEE specification and how wireless done over long range They use their own on-board processor with wrts routing protocol

+---

+What is RF and optimizing the RF link